andraugust/andraugust.github.io/pycharm-remote.md

 layout: default
 ---

-### Connecting PyCharm to Remote Server
+# Connecting PyCharm to Remote Server

+These steps were tested on PyCharm Professional Edition 2017.2.3

-1. Configure interpreter:
+### Configure interpreter

 PyCharm > Preferences > Project: _project name_ > Project Interpeter > _Select from dropdown or add new_ > Apply > OK